priyansh2011/Reverse-Engineering-of-Netlists-using-GNNs/README.md

 `./Parsers/netlist_to_graph_re.pl`: a Perl script that reads all of the designs (Synthesized Gate-level Netlists) in a given dataset and converts the dataset into a single graph.
 It assigns unique numerical IDs (0 to N-1) to the nodes (gates).
 N represents the total number of nodes (gates) in the dataset.
 The list of nodes in the training set will be dumped in `tr.txt`.
 The list of nodes in the testing set will be dumped in `te.txt`.
 The list of nodes in the validation set will be dumped in `va.txt`.
 The extracted features will be dumped in `feat.txt`.
 The existence of an edge i between two vertices u and v is represented by the entry of ith line in `row.txt` (representing u's ID) and the entry of the ith line in `col.txt` (representing v's ID).
 The `row_tr.txt` and `col_tr.txt` are created to identify the edges exclusive to the training set.

 `./Parsers/graph_parser.py`: a Python script that processes the files created by the Perl parser and generates the files required by GraphSAINT.
-It will mainly create the following files:
-`dataset_log.txt`: log file with detailed information about the dataset.
-`adj_full.npz`: a sparse matrix in CSR format, stored as a `scipy.sparse.csr_matrix`.
-The shape is N by N.
-`adj_train.npz`: a sparse matrix in CSR format, stored as a `scipy.sparse.csr_matrix`.
-The shape is also N by N. However, non-zeros in the matrix only correspond to edges connecting two training nodes.
-`role.json`: a dictionary of three keys.
-Key `'tr'` corresponds to the list of all training node indices.
-Key `va` corresponds to the list of all validation node indices.
-Key `te` corresponds to the list of all test node indices.
-`class_map.json`: a dictionary of length N. Each key is a node index, and each value is a length C binary list.
-C represents the number of classes which is 5 in our case, i.e., label 0 for adders, label 1 for multipliers, label 2 for control nodes, label 3 for subtractor nodes, and label 4 for comparator nodes.
-`feats.npy`: a `numpy` array of shape N by F. F is the length of the feature vector.
-For the case of our dataset, F=34.
+The more details on the file structure created can be found in detail in the graphSAINT repository.

 **Running the Conversion code**
 1) Create and activate conda environment with the required dependencies or a virtual environment or as per choice.